I began writing in maths magazines back in 1997.

 I realised that perhaps I could write about things other than mathematics.

-although my writing was once painfully provocative without trying to be so (see Michael).
+and although my writing was once painfully provocative without trying to be so (see Michael),

 Much of what I produce is written in a spirit of play, and I hope I'll be read that way.